 My favorite Hackett performance: in the Maynard-Gibson-Steele Trail Blazers adventure DEATH VALLEY RANGERS (Monogram, 1943), Weldon Heyburn and gang (Charlie King, George Chesebro, Al Ferguson, Lee Roberts) are robbing stagecoaches of their gold bullion.
 Hackett plays the alcoholic "Doc Thorne", a nervous and slightly off-kilter geologist/chemist, who has invented a formula to melt the stolen gold back into what looks like newly mined ore coming out of Heyburn's mine.
 Hackett also likes to play with nitroglycerin.

-In their Best Of The Badmen book, Boyd Magers, Bob Nareau and Bobby Copeland report that Hackett did some work in Chicago stock and was divorced at the time of his death from Ruby Germain.
-And he passed away on October 24, 1948 at the Veterans Administration National Military Hospital in Los Angeles County where he'd been a patient for about five months.
+In their Best Of The Badmen book, Boyd Magers, Bob Nareau and Bobby Copeland report that Hackett did some work in Chicago stock and, at the time of his death in 1948, he was divorced from Ruby Germain.
+Hackett passed away on October 24, 1948 at the Veterans Administration National Military Hospital in Los Angeles County where he'd been a patient for about five months.
 Cause of death was bronchopneumonia aggravated by cirrhosis of the liver.

 |Karl Hackett as we remember him - in various B-westerns from 1935-1947|